Arthritis Foundation: Resources

 The Arthritis Foundation provides information and resources to help people with arthritis manage their condition, including in-person and virtual support groups, some of which focus on specific interests.

-Walk With Ease is a proven Arthritis Foundation program that helps make physical activity part of everyday life.
+Walk With Ease is an Arthritis Foundation educational program that promotes walking and other means of physical activity as part of self management for people with arthritis.

 Your Exercise Solution consists of a series of videos users can access to customize personal plans for movement goals, including modifications for specific conditions and limitations.

 The Foundation creates webinars, podcasts, and other opportunities to educate people with arthritis and their caregivers on a variety of topics.

 The Arthritis Foundation's Ease of Use Certification program recognizes and certifies products and packaging that have been tested and approved as easy to use by anyone with physical limitations.

 The Foundation's Arthritis@Work initiative offers turnkey tools and resources to support employees with arthritis in existing corporate wellness programs.

 The Arthritis Foundation has over 100,000 advocate volunteer advocates and ambassadors who contribute to forming policies and laws aimed to benefit patients with arthritis and other chronic illnesses.
 The Foundation has also formed a partnership with the Department of Veterans Affairs to support veterans and retired military personnel with arthritis.